Degrees

 College Articulation and Transfer Opportunities

-The College Articulation and Partnership Coordinator works with the Academic Divisions to develop Articulation Agreements and transfer guides to benefit College of DuPage students interested in transferring to colleges and universities to complete the requirements for a bachelor’s degree.
-The number of courses and credits transferable to receiving colleges and universities varies by academic discipline/program of study and institution.
+The College Articulation and Partnership Coordinator works with the Academic Divisions to develop Articulation Agreements and transfer guides to benefit College of DuPage students interested in transferring to colleges and universities to complete the requirements for a bachelor's degree.
+The number of courses and credits transferrable to receiving colleges and universities varies by academic discipline/program of study and institution.
 The College has Articulation Agreements with public and private colleges and universities in Illinois and other states.
-A 2+2 Articulation Agreement provides an opportunity for students to complete their first two years of study at College of DuPage before transferring as juniors to another college or university.
-A 3+1 Articulation Agreement allows students to complete the first three years of study at College of DuPage before transferring as seniors to institutions that award the bachelor’s degree.
+A 2+2 Articulation Agreement provides and opportunity for students to complete their first two years of study at College of DuPage before transferring as juniors to another college or university.
+A 3+1 Articulation Agreement allows students to complete the first three years of study at College of DuPage before transferring as seniors to institutions that award the bachelor's degree.
 Formal transfer guides identify courses by their official name and number and the specific college credit hours earned for transferring from College of DuPage to other institutions.

 Students may pursue transfer opportunities on their own with bachelor’s degree-granting institutions; however, following a formal transfer guide will provide a more efficient and effective transfer of credits earned at College of DuPage.
 Students planning to transfer their College of DuPage credits should: